 3.1.4.1 The Baseline Building Design and Proposed Design of buildings in the scope of ASHRAE Standard 90.1-2007 shall be simulated per ASHRAE Standard 90.1-2007 Appendix G and as described in this document.
-If the Performance Target is based on ASHRAE Standard 90.1-2010, it shall instead be simulated per ASHRAE Standard 90.1-2010, Appendix G.
+If the Performance Target is based on ASHRAE Standard 90.1-2010, it shall instead be simulated per ASHRAE Standard 90.1-201

-3.1.4.2 The Baseline Building Design and Proposed Design shall include all dwelling units, common spaces, and residential parking garages, as defined above, in the building.
+3.1.4.2 The Baseline Building Design and Proposed Design shall include all dwelling units and common spaces, as defined above, in the building.

 3.1.4.3 In mixed use buildings, nonresidential areas such as retail stores or offices open to general public and unrelated to the building's residential function may be included or excluded from the simulations at the discretion of the energy modeler.
 If included, energy savings may only be modeled for a measure if it meets the relevant mandatory program requirements.
-Otherwise, they must be modeled as energy neutral.
-If excluded, the building may not be able to receive the "Designed to Earn ENERGY STAR (DEES)" credential, unless the energy use for the nonresidential areas has been estimated using other calculations when generating a Statement of Energy Design Intent while applying for the recognition.
+Otherwise, theybut must be modeled as energy neutral.
+However, if excluded, the building will not be eligible to receive the "Designed to Earn ENERGY STAR (DEES)" credentiallogo after approval of the Proposed Design Submittal, unless the energy use for the nonresidential areas has been estimated using other calculations when generating a Statement of Energy Design Intent while applying for the recognition.

 Note: Earning the DEES credential is not a requirement of the ENERGY STAR MFNC program, but an option available to eligible projects to promote the energy efficient design of their building during the construction process.
+Field Code Changed